umgbhalla/dotfiles/README.md

     ```
     sudo pacman -S xorg-xinit xorg-server bspwm sxhkd
     ```
 4. Install a terminal emulator.
-I use `urxvt` because it is lightweight and fast.
+I use `sakura` because it is lightweight and fast.
+    > I've had an adventure looking for the perfect terminal emulator, from `xterm`, to `termite`, to `urxvt`, to `konsole`, to `kitty`.
     ```
-    yay -S rxvt-unicode
+    yay -S sakura
     ```
 6. Install other necessary packages, as well as commonly used packages.
     ```
     sudo pacman -S feh xorg-xsetroot
-    yay -S lemonbar-xft-git
+    yay -S clight lemonbar-xft-git

     sudo pacman -S htop man nautilus neovim openssh
     yay -S brave